 Susanna spoke about the region of Abruzzo.
 The Abruzzo region of Italy located to the east of Rome has everything going for it.
 There are beautiful national parks, a long coastline on the Adriatic, the rugged snowcapped Apennine Mountains, and little medieval towns perched precariously on hill tops.
 Abruzzo is situated between the Adriatic Sea and the Gran Sasso and Majella massif.
 It is one of the most unspoiled regions of Italy with three national parks and more than ten national and regional natural reserves.
 Abruzzo geographically is more central than southern Italy, but due to its connection with the old Kingdom of the Two Sicilies, it is considered part of the South.

 Most vineyards are in hilly areas of which 75% are in the province of Chieti.

 The traditional vine training method is the Tendone system also known as Pergola Abruzzese.

-The three most important wine designations are: Montepulciano di Abruzzo (red), Cerasuolo (rose), and Trebbiano D’Abruzzo (white).
-Abruzzo is the number five wine producing region in Italy
+The three most important wine designations in Abruzzo are: Montepulciano d’Abruzzo (red), Cerasuolo (rose), and Trebbiano D’Abruzzo (white).
+Abruzzo is the number five wine producing region in Italy.

 The Montepulciano grape produces Montepulciano d’Abruzzo.
 Montepulciano is the most planted grape in Abruzzo and is grown on about 17,000 hectares.
 It represents 80% of the total DOC wine produced in Abruzzo.
 The Montepulciano grape has been in Abruzzo since the mid 17th Century.